Eksilente/yext-php-v2/docs/Api/KnowledgeManagerApi.md

 Google Fields: List

-Use the Google Attributes API to retrieve a complete list of Google's location attributes for each business category.
-This list includes attributes that may not apply to all Partner Locations in an account.
-The attributes available to a Partner Location depends on its primary business category.
-You can view and edit the attributes of Partner Locations via the googleKeywords field in the Locations API.
+Use the Google Fields endpoint to retrieve a complete list of Google's location attributes for each business category.
+This list includes attributes that may not apply to all Locations in an account.
+The set of attributes available to a Location depends on its primary business category.
+You can view and edit the attributes of Locations in the googleAttributes Location field.

 ### Example
 ```php